stuartwillis/poolparty/README.md

 > cpan Text::NSP::Measures::2D::Fisher::twotailed

 Answer yes if asked about auto-configuration.
-Now make sure bbmap can find its adapter file (confirm their present, then copy them)
+Now make sure bbmap can find its adapter file (confirm they're present, then copy them)

->ls ~/miniconda3/envs/poolparty_R4_env/opt/bbmap*/resources

->cp -r ~/miniconda3/envs/poolparty_R4_env/opt/bbmap*/resources ~/miniconda3/envs/poolparty_R4_env/bin
+> ls ~/miniconda3/envs/poolparty_env/opt/bbmap*/resources

+If this list files rather than throws an error, you're good to copy.
+If not, find where the adapter files are and change the 'source' path below.

+> cp -r ~/miniconda3/envs/poolparty_env/opt/bbmap*/resources ~/miniconda3/envs/poolparty_env/bin

 Check that samtools works.

 > samtools

-It may complain about libraries, which sometimes occurs because R 4+ requires openssl 1.1, but samtools expects a different version.
-If a library can't be found, try linking a similar library in it's place.
-Otherwise ignore this step.
+It may complain about libraries, which sometimes occurs because R 4+ installs a different version of openssl than samtools expects (1.0.0).
+If a library can't be found, try linking a similar library (e.g. libcrypto.so, libcrypto.so.3, libcrypto.so.1.1, etc.; AFAIK they all work) in it's place.
+Modify the names as appropriate in the second command below.
+Otherwise, if samtools works (lists its options with the above call), ignore this step.

-> ls ~/miniconda3/envs/poolparty_R4_env/lib/
+> ls ~/miniconda3/envs/poolparty_env/lib/libcrypto.so*

-> ln -s ~/miniconda3/envs/poolparty_R4_env/lib/libcrypto.so.1.1 ~/miniconda3/envs/poolparty_R4_env/lib/libcrypto.so.1.0.0
+> ln -s ~/miniconda3/envs/poolparty_env/lib/libcrypto.so ~/miniconda3/envs/poolparty_env/lib/libcrypto.so.1.0.0

 > samtools

-Finally, Popoolation2 and PoolParty don't actually require any installation (they are just perl or bash scripts), so we can just put them in a special user directory for programs, ~/bin
+Finally, Popoolation2 and PoolParty don't actually require any installation (they are just perl and bash scripts), so we can just put them in a special user directory for programs, ~/bin

 > cd ~